Toyashpatil/sentiment_analysis/readme.md

+Project by:
+Smit Patil - 16010122139
+Toyash Patil - 16010122140
+Khushi Poojary - 16010122147

+🎬 Movie Review Sentiment Analysis

+This project aims to develop a machine learning model to automatically classify movie reviews as positive or negative, based on the sentiment expressed in the text.
+It leverages Natural Language Processing (NLP) and logistic regression to analyze audience opinions, thereby offering valuable insights for filmmakers, studios, and review platforms.

+Workflow Summary:

+1. 🧠 Data Collection
+Collected movie review data from publicly available sources such as IMDb and Rotten Tomatoes, ensuring a balanced dataset with both positive and negative sentiments.

+2. 🧹 Text Preprocessing
+Cleaned and prepared the review text for analysis using the following steps:
+- Removal of special characters and punctuation
+- Conversion to lowercase
+- Tokenization (splitting text into words)
+- Removal of stopwords (e.g., “the”, “is”, “and”)

+3. 🏷️ Label Mapping
+Mapped sentiment labels to a binary format for model training:
+- 'positive' → 1
+- 'negative' → 0

+4. 🔡 Text Vectorization
+Used CountVectorizer to transform the cleaned text data into a numerical matrix of token counts, suitable for feeding into the machine learning model.

+5. 📊 Train-Test Split
+Split the dataset into:
+- Training set: 80%
+- Testing set: 20%
+This ensured a fair evaluation of model performance on unseen data.

+6. 🤖 Model Selection & Training
+Trained a Logistic Regression classifier on the vectorized training data to learn patterns and predict binary sentiment labels.

+7. 📈 Model Evaluation
+Evaluated the model’s effectiveness using:
+- Accuracy: Proportion of correct predictions
+- F1 Score: Balance between precision and recall

+8. 🔍 Prediction on New Data
+Tested the model with new, unseen sample reviews.
+These were preprocessed similarly and then classified as positive or negative based on the trained model.

+✅ Impact
+This sentiment analysis tool can help:
+- Filmmakers understand audience reactions
+- Studios make data-driven marketing decisions
+- Review websites automatically moderate or highlight feedback

 DATA SET LINK:- https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews

-" Movie_review_analysis" This project develops a machine learning model for sentiment analysis on movie reviews, with the goal of automatically classifying reviews as positive or negative based on the sentiment expressed in the text.
-The project involves:

-Data Collection: Gathering data from sources such as IMDB or Rotten Tomatoes or any other sources.
-Text Preprocessing: Cleaning the text data by removing noise and normalizing the text.
-Model Selection and Training: Choosing and training machine learning models such as Logistic Regression or Support Vector Machines.(we chose logistic regression) Performance Evaluation: Assessing model performance using metrics like accuracy and F1-score.
-The deployed model will provide insights into audience sentiment towards movies, benefiting filmmakers, studios, and review websites by informing decision-making processes and enhancing the understanding of audience preferences.
-Data Preprocessing: Loaded the dataset, cleaned reviews by removing special characters, converting to lowercase, tokenizing, and removing stopwords to prepare text for modeling.

-Label Mapping: Converted sentiment labels to binary format, mapping 'positive' to 1 and 'negative' to 0.

-Text Vectorization: Used CountVectorizer to convert the cleaned reviews into a matrix of token counts for machine learning.

-Train-Test Split: Split the dataset into training (80%) and testing (20%) sets to evaluate model performance on unseen data.

-Logistic Regression Model: Trained a logistic regression classifier using the vectorized training data to predict binary sentiment labels.

-Evaluation: Predicted sentiments for test data, then calculated accuracy and F1 score to measure model performance.

-Prediction: Tested the model on new sample reviews, processed them similarly, and predicted whether they are positive or negative based on the trained model.